SethMMorton/input_reader/docs/source/InputReader.rst

 '''''''

-If a key is defined, but does not appear in the input file, :class:`InputReader` will assign a default value to it.
-By default this is :obj:`None`.
-This is useful because one can check that the key appeared in the input file with ``if inp.key is not None``.
-However, it may be desireable to have a different default value, such as :obj:`False`, :obj:`0`, or :obj:`''`.
+If a key is defined, but does not appear in the input file,
+|InputReader| will assign a default value to it.
+By default this is
+|None|.
+This is useful because one can check that the key appeared
+in the input file with ``if inp.key is not None``.
+However, it may be desireable to have a different default value, such as |False|, :obj:`0`, or :obj:`''`.
 To change the default value, use:

 .. testcode::